rougin/combustor/README.md

 		<?php echo form_close(); ?>
 		```

-* Integrates [Doctrine](http://www.doctrine-project.org/) with ease or integrates a factory kind of pattern that is based from this [article](http://www.revillweb.com/tutorials/codeigniter-tutorial-learn-codeigniter-in-40-minutes/) to your current CodeIgniter project.
+* Integrates [**Doctrine**](http://www.doctrine-project.org/) or **Wildfire**, my implementation of a design pattern that is based from this [article](http://www.revillweb.com/tutorials/codeigniter-tutorial-learn-codeigniter-in-40-minutes/), with ease to your current CodeIgniter project.
 Saving you from the hard work of accessing necessary data from the database.

 	* It also generates [encapsulation](http://en.wikipedia.org/wiki/Encapsulation_(object-oriented_programming)) to the models, for readbility and more [object-oriented](http://en.wikipedia.org/wiki/Object-oriented_programming) approach